-Esophageal cancer forms in the tube that carries food from your mouth to your stomach.
+Esophageal cancer, or cancer of the esophagus, forms in the tube that carries food from your mouth to your stomach.
 About 13,000 men and 3,500 women are diagnosed with this condition every year.
 There are two main types of esophageal cancer:

 We bring experts from different fields of medicine to work together as a team called a multidisciplinary oncology group.
 Because many patients require more than one form of treatment, our team meets regularly to discuss the best course of treatment and works together to design the best personalized plan for every patient.
 The team, along with others on your care team, includes radiologists, medical oncologists, radiation oncologists, social workers, pathologists, pharmacists, nurses, and laboratory-based scientists.
 In fact, the only two general thoracic surgeons in the state practice here.

 Our team of specialists focuses not just on esophageal cancer, but on your esophageal cancer.
 That means our team of experts will design a treatment plan that is tailored to your individual needs – we don’t believe in “one size fits all.”
 We will walk you through everything you need to know, including symptoms, treatments, and prognosis.

 We know no one wants to stay in the hospital longer than necessary, so we work especially hard to make sure your treatment options are done on an outpatient basis, allowing you to rest in the comfort of your own home.